teorongchang/ai200-capstone-project/README.md

 Using sklearn's `.Pipeline()` function, I have managed to simplfy the modelling process into a more efficient and digistable workflow.
 The steps within the Pipeline involves:
 1. `SMOTE` function to treat imbalanced data.
-2. `StandardScaler()` function to standardize features by removing the mean and scaling to unit variance.
+2. Features are mainly numerical in nature.
+Therefore, `StandardScaler()` function to standardize features by removing the mean and scaling to unit variance.
 3. Adding `ExtraTreesClassifier`, `LGBMClassifier`, `XGBClassifier`, `CatBoostClassifier`, `GradientBoostingClassifier`, `HistGradientBoostingClassifier`, `RandomForestClassifier` seperately for Model Training.

 ## **Model Evaluation**